MartijnBraam/huawei-3g/README.md

 A python module for controlling Huawei 3G usb modems.
 At the moment it only supports the Huawei E303 usb dongle since that's the only one I own.

+**Warning: huawei modems might mangle sms messages containing CDATA xml sections.
+Beware if you use this to communicate over XML**

 ## Features

 - [x] Find all Huawei modems and associated network interface